 The British Columbia Medical Services Plan or carrier approved by the British Columbia Medical Services Commission.
-The Employer will pay 80% of the premium for eligible employees and their dependants and the employee shall pay 20% of the premium.
+The Employer will pay 100% of the premium for eligible employees and their dependants.

 (b) Dental Plan

 A dental plan covering 80% of the costs of the basic plan and 50% of the cost of the major restorative plan.
 The basic plan and the major restorative plan are subject to a maximum of \$1,000 per year combined.
 The premiums for such plans shall be 80% employer paid, for eligible employees and their dependants and the employee shall pay 20% of the premium.